JStateson/HP_search/README.md

 ## Useful only for volunteers at the HP support community.
 This is an independent community tool and is not an official HP product.

+## This exetension has been repalaced with HP Tools and Khoros Tools.
+This extension will no longer be updated.
+Please use the new extensions.

 1. Printer lookup returns Spec, How to reset, parts list and youtube network and Wi-Fi videos
 2. AIO/Laptop lookup returns Spec, Parts list and youtube disassembly
 3. PC lookup returns Spec and Parts list.